 Whatever your feelings on nuclear, global warming, the oil industry or renewable energy, the fact is, today, the UK is a net energy importer and baring some surprise technological development is likely to remain so.
 With the future of nuclear being made more uncertain in the aftermath of Fukushima, this will create a double impact for the UK.

 First, it is likely that demand from Japan for Middle East LNG will increase placing our divertable supply contracts under competitive economic pressure.

-Secondly, the issue in Japan (and now Germany)will inevitably delay any build out of UK nucelar generation capacity,
+Secondly, the issue in Japan (and now Germany)will inevitably delay any build-out of UK nuclear generation capacity,

 In 2006 Qatar overtook Indonesia as the world’s largest exporter of LNG and its North Field reserve is the largest in the world with an equivalent capacity of 150 years UK peak demand.
 The Qatargas II supply chain is a quite staggering project, the South Hook LNG terminal in Milford Haven, 14 new LNG tankers, 30 wells, 2 onshore processing facilities and the supporting infrastructure.
 It is the largest LNG terminal in Europe and can satisfy 20% of the UK’s demand alone.